codefellows/portland-201d3/day01_week1_mon/lecture/README.md

 - Command line demo *[5 min]*
 - git local repo interactive demo *[15 min]*
 - Code demo *[40 min]*
-  - Show features of the REPL in the JS console, and Chrome Developer Tools.
   - Prep for lab

 ## Lab
-- Set up JavaScript linter *[30 min]*
-  - `apm install linter-eslint`
-  - Open new tab in Terminal; cd to home directory
-  - `atom .eslintrc` in home dir.; copy-and-paste contents of .eslintrc, then in Atom's package settings, be sure linter-eslint has the right path for .eslintrc

 - Verify development environment *[30-60 min]*<br>
   Run quick tests below to verify that all the main pieces of your development environment are working:
     - Atom: Type `atom` in **bash** to verify that it opens properly.
 Command line tools may need to be installed.